 - Set the scent.
 A car wash may give you the choice of new car or fresh mint as the air freshener fragrance after the wash.
 Realtors may warm a half-full can of apple juice on a hot stove so that their prospective purchaser can walk into the aroma of freshly baked apple pie.

 - Showcase your expertise in advance.
-The tools of social media allow you to clearly demonstrate your subject matter authority through blogging, video, and podcasting.
+Social media tools allow you to clearly demonstrate your subject matter authority through blogging, video, and podcasting.

 Don’t make the mistake of walking into a sales setting cold.
 Prime your audience for the results that you want.